gitnacho/docs/docs/ui/theme.md

 </ActionBar>
 ```

-> **Note:** In most cases, no additional CSS classes are needed for theming the NativeScript components.
+> **Note**: In most cases, no additional CSS classes are needed for theming the NativeScript components.
 Still, for custom scenarios, the theme provides [BEM classes](#bem-classes).

 ### Buttons

 The main theme styles for NativeScript's buttons are applied via their element selector `Button`.
 The NativeScript theme also includes a handful of class names to change the look and feel of buttons in your applications.

 * `-primary`: A class name that applies the original color pattern of the theme to the button.